Ingrid Andress: Personal life

-On July 15, 2024, Andress performed "The Star-Spangled Banner" at the 2024 Major League Baseball Home Run Derby.
-The performance was widely criticized; reports called it a "flub" and "cringeworthy".
-The following day, Andress said that she was intoxicated during the performance and that she planned to undergo rehabilitation.
-On February 28, 2025, Andress performed another rendition of the song at a Colorado Avalanche game; this version drew positive responses.
+In July 2024, Andress performed "The Star-Spangled Banner" at the 2024 Major League Baseball Home Run Derby; the performance was widely criticized.
+The following day, Andress said that she was intoxicated during the performance; she spent a month at a rehab center in Utah, where she said she cried every day.
+In February 2025, Andress performed another rendition of the song in her home state at a Colorado Avalanche game; this version drew better responses.